Pavan17-cpu/Pavan17-cpu/README.md

 ---

-💡 _"Harnessing the power of AWS and cutting-edge technologies to drive impactful solutions."_ --> could you make it ore attractive and colourful with animations and stuff
+💡 _"Harnessing the power of AWS and cutting-edge technologies to drive impactful solutions."_